Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 [Week 5 (9/30)](README.md#week-5-weekly-report-5), [Week 6 (10/7)](README.md#week-6-weekly-report-6)
 ---

+# Week 7: Weekly Report 7 #
+## Week of 10/14/2024
+### Reflections
+This week, we started by refining our project proposal.
+Specifically, we added two new inputs for our ecosystem and re-created the diagrams.
+During Monday's class, we tried connecting all three inputs: pulse sensor, loudness sensor, and motion detector with Photon 2 on the breadboard.
+We successfully compiled and flashed the code.
+However, the pulse sensor outputs don't seem accurate all the time, and we will look into it later.
+On Tuesday, we worked on publishing to and subscribing data from Particle Cloud using a second Photon.
+However, we were stuck on connecting to our first output, the OLED display on our photon.
+We scheduled an OH with the instructor and planned to figure it out before next class.

+---

 # Week 6: Weekly Report 6 #
 ## Week of 10/07/2024
 ### Reflections